Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

-Since $A$ is the preimage of $R$ in $B$ and $A'$ is the preimage of $R'$ in $B'$, it remains to prove that if $R$ is a valuation ring then so is $R'$, and the converse is true when the homomorphism $R\to R'$ is local.
+Since $A$ is the preimage of $R$ in $B$ and $A'$ is the preimage of $R'$ in $B'$, it remains to prove that if $R$ is a valuation ring then so is $R'$, and the converse is true if $R\to R'$ is local.
 In case (i), this follows from Lemma~\ref{lem:etcovofvalsch}.
-In case (ii), $R$ is integrally closed and $K=\Frac(R)$ is a field since $R',K'$ are so and the map is essentially \'etale and surjective.
-Thus, $R=R'\cap K$ since $R\to R'$ is a local homomorphism.
-Hence $R$ is a valuation ring. \end{proof}
+In case (ii), $R$ is integrally closed and $K=\Frac(R)$ is a field since the same is true for $R'$ and $K'$, and $R\to R'$ is essentially \'etale and local.
+Thus, $R=R'\cap K$ is a valuation ring. \end{proof}